RobolinkInc/doc-v2/docs/zumi/blockly/Junior/03-Screen/09-open.md

 ##### Description

-Displays a face with open eyes on Zumi's screen
+Displays Zumi's open eyes on the screen.

 ##### Parameters